 The decision as a student to follow a rabbi meant that the person was ready to give up everything and was prepared for a total commitment.
 The goal of the disciple would be to become like the teacher in every way.
 Jesus had this goal for each of His disciples to be like Him.
 Either the student would seek out the rabbi they wished to follow or the rabbi would find the student.
 In the case of Jesus, both were true.
 For example, in John 1: 37-39, two disciples followed Jesus.
 In the other instance, Jesus calls other disciples such as in John 1: 43.

-The disciples who initially followed Jesus, the ones that would be the blessed twelve, were named:
+The disciples who initially followed Jesus, The Apostles of Jesus Christ, were named:

 Peter, Andrew, James the Greater, John, Philip, Bartholomew, Matthew, Thomas, James the Lesser, Simon, Jude, and Judas Iscariot.